 We just have to mimic the climate of the place the plant comes from.
 Once we take care of that, we create an ideal environment for indoor plants to grow even without the sunlight (or minimal sunlight).

 7 Indoor Plants that Don’t Need Sunlight

 Here are 7 indoor plants that can be grown indoors without sunlight (or with minimal sunlight).

 Chinese evergreen (Aglaonema), is one of the best and easiest plants to grow.

 The genus Aglaonema belongs to the family Araceae and comprises 21 species.
-All species are native to the humid and heavily shaded tropical forests of southeast Asia, northeast India, southern China, Indonesia, and New Guinea.
-It lives on the dark forest floor where they only occasionally receive sunlight
+All species are native to the humid and heavily shaded tropical forests of Southeast Asia, northeast India, southern China, Indonesia, and New Guinea.
+It lives in the dark forest floor where they only occasionally receive sunlight

 They are popular houseplants and ornamental plants for offices and shopping malls as they can be grown anywhere easily.

 You can grow Chinese evergreen anywhere in your home.
 It can grow in low light as well as bright light spots.
 It doesn’t need natural sunlight.

 Chinese evergreen thrives in places with fluorescent lights.
 One of the reasons for the Chinese Evergreen’s popularity is their ability to cope with lower light levels and long life.

 High humidity is important for it to grow.